Night on the Galactic Railroad (film): Production

 The film was produced independently by Nippon Herald Films and animated by Group TAC.
 The most prominent alteration made in the film is that the main two characters (and their classmates) are depicted as anthropomorphic cats.
 Some other characters, such as the children from the ship, are humans.

 The captions throughout the film are in Esperanto as an homage to Kenji Miyazawa, who was strongly interested in the language.
 The film's title in Esperanto is Nokto de la Galaksia Fervojo and is shown on the cover of the soundtrack.
 Text appearing in various scenes was also written in Esperanto, such as writing on the blackboard in the classroom.
 A newspaper being printed in the printing house where Giovanni works tells of the shipwreck of a passenger ship bearing the Esperanto phrase Dio, pli apud vin ("Nearer, My God, to Thee").

 The film soundtrack was composed by Yellow Magic Orchestra member Haruomi Hosono.
 Storyboard artist Kōichi Mashimo went on to form the animation studio Bee Train.

 The second movement of Dvořák's ninth symphony scores a scene toward the end of the film that is titled after the piece's popular name, New World Symphony.

 Reception and legacy

 Justin Sevakis of Anime News Network commented that the film was "a beautiful journey, albeit an ominous one.
 Slowly, the mood of the trek shifts from excited and childlike to desperate and profound".
 Carlos Ross of T.H.E.M. gave it three out of five stars, praising its handling of death and stating that it "does have a good tale to tell" while comparing watching the film to a taking a long train ride.
 He called the film more of "an artsy curiosity" and that "children would probably nod off or walk away [from it] after the first hour or so".
 The film received the Ōfuji Noburō Award in 1985.

+The 2012 film The Life of Budori Gusuko, another adaptation of Kenji Miyazawa's works directed by Gisaburō Sugii, would also depict the characters as anthropomorphic cats, reusing Giovanni's character design for its main character Budori Gusuko.